tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Immutable: Deploys the new version to a fresh group of instances in a separate environment, then swaps the fresh group of instances with the current group.
 This results in no downtime during the deployment.
 - Traffic splitting: Deploys the new version to a separate fleet of instances and then gradually shifts traffic from the old to the new version.
 This results in no downtime during the deployment.
 - Blue/Green: Deploys the new version to a separate environment, then swaps CNAMEs.
 This results in no downtime during the deployment.

+### Elastic Beanstalk (EB) - Lifecycle and RDS

+Elastic Beanstalk can create and manage an RDS database for you.
+It can also manage the lifecycle of the RDS database.
+This includes creating, updating, and deleting the RDS database.

+- You can create and RDS instance within an EB environment
+- It's then linked to the EB environment